rickardk-se/incremodoro/README.md

-Make sure all dependencies are installed before starting as specified in the `pyproject.toml` file.
+Make sure all dependencies are installed before starting as specified in the `requirements.txt` file.

 To fetch all highlights and create a deck run